darul75/personal-blog/posts/2015/2016-01-05_react-higher-order-components.md

 High order component would store a state, trigger state changes by applying custom function on it before.

-In facebook example, our component do some stuff and repeat it on 'regular' interval and this custom logic will be passed as argument oo our HOC.
+In facebook example, our component do some stuff and repeat it on 'regular' interval and this custom logic will be passed as argument to our HOC.

 ```javascript
 const HOC = (Component, state, intervalFn) => class extends React.Component {